-Addiction is characterized by inability to consistently abstain, little or no behavioural control, craving, diminished recognition of significant problem behaviours and interpersonal relationships, and a dysfunctional emotional response.
+Addiction is characterized by an inability to consistently abstain, little or no behavioural control, craving, diminished recognition of significant problem behaviours and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic conditions, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.

-If you, or someone close to you, is struggling to cope please email or call and I will get back to you as soon as possible.
+I passionately believe that it is possible to overcome addiction and I have been a part of the recovery journey of countless individuals in my time as a therapist.
+If you, or someone close to you, is struggling to cope and feel that change is required please email, text or call and I will get back to you as soon as possible.